 The hiring supervisor will conduct the interviews.
 The employment manager ensures that hiring supervisors are informed of the techniques of legal and effective interviewing.
 [Return to top]

 9. Hiring Decision

 Once the interviews are complete, the hiring supervisor and the employment manager confer to determine the best candidate for the position.
 Hiring decision forms are completed for each applicant interviewed.
-A legal reason for selection or non-selection is indicated on the form to ensure that the hiring decision is made without regard to race, color, religion, sex, national origin, age (40+), protected disability, veteran status or any other characteristic protected under applicable federal, state or local law.
+A legal reason for selection or non-selection is indicated on the form to ensure that the hiring decision is made without regard to race, color, religion, sex, national origin, age (40+), protected disability, veteran status, sexual orientation, gender identity, or any other characteristic protected under applicable federal, state or local law.

 10. Hiring Process

 After successful reference, criminal background, and student loan default checks are conducted on the final candidate and the internal approval process via the electronic personnel action form (ePAF) is completed, a verbal offer of employment is made.
 Applicants not selected are notified by letter via NeoGov.